-The fall 2020 semester is probably different from what we all expected, and we’re all experiencing new and challenging circumstances and environments.
+The Spring 2021 semester is probably different from what we all expected, and we’re all experiencing new and challenging circumstances and environments.
 One of the things that hasn’t changed is our commitment to academic integrity and the Gettysburg College Honor Code.

 Matt Simmers, Co-Chair

 Blake Gill, Secretary